dgalper/reds_assessment/README.md

 - Reds_Coaching_Staff_Report.pdf: This is my write-up intended for the coaching staff.

-- Reds_Technical_Report.pdf: This is my write-up intended for the Director of Analytics
+- Reds_Technical_Report.pdf: This is my write-up intended for the Director of Analytics.

-- filled_predictions.csv: This file contains my predicted batter pitch mixes for 2024
+- filled_predictions.csv: This file contains my predicted batter pitch mixes for 2024.

-- modeling.R: This file contains the code written to build the batter pitch mix prediciton model
+- modeling.R: This file contains the code written to build the batter pitch mix prediciton model.

 - context_visualizations.R: This file contains the code written to generate the visualizations used in the coaching staff report.